ibm-cloud-docs/FileStorage/new-ibm-block-and-file-storage-location-and-features.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-04-25"
+lastupdated: "2018-05-14"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# New Locations and Features of {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}}
+# New Locations and Features of {{site.data.keyword.filestorage_short}}

-{{site.data.keyword.BluSoftlayer_full}} is introducing a new version of {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_full}}!
+{{site.data.keyword.BluSoftlayer_full}} is introducing a new version of {{site.data.keyword.filestorage_full}}!
 The new storage is available in select data centers, and is backed by flash storage at higher IOPS levels with disk level encryption for data-at-rest.
-All storage provisioned in the select data centers will automatically be provisioned with the new version of {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}}.
+All storage provisioned in the select data centers are automatically provisioned with the new version of {{site.data.keyword.filestorage_short}}.

 **Note:** The NFS mount point for new volumes has changed.
-See **New Mount Point for encrypted {{site.data.keyword.filestorage_short}} Volumes** below for details.
+See **New Mount Point for encrypted {{site.data.keyword.filestorage_short}} Volumes** section for details.

-The new {{site.data.keyword.filestorage_short}} is currently available in following regions/data centers with additional data center availability coming soon!
+The new {{site.data.keyword.filestorage_short}} is available in following regions/data centers with additional data center availability added later!

 <table style="width:100%;">
 	<caption>Data Center Availability</caption>
 	<tbody>